 - Ransom briefly encounters a giant fly and giant beetles in the caves of Venus in Perelandra.
 He's initially quite terrified at their appearance, but they prove to be no threat, and his fear quickly subsides.

 - The giant alien insect species, Hetwan, in Everworld.

 - The Taxxons in Animorphs.

-- In Hothouse the Earth is so old that there are only five remaining non-plant species: tree-bees, plant-ants, tiger-flies (think wasps), termights and humans.
+- In the Brian Aldiss novel Hothouse, the Earth is so old that there are only five remaining non-plant species: tree-bees, plant-ants, tiger-flies (think wasps), termights and humans.
 They are all about the same size.
 (Slightly subverted because it's made clear that humans have shrunk over time, and the insects have grown and met them halfway.)

 - Most of the Vord from Codex Alera, though the Vord Queen has a degree of Voluntary Shapeshifting and gradually changes from one of these to a Cute Monster Girl (though her personality never gets any more human, putting her squarely in the Uncanny Valley).

 - In Adrian Tchaikovsky's Shadows of the Apt series giant insects basically fill the niche in the ecosystem that mammals do in our world.